-SCREENING DOWN SYNDROME IN EARLY PREGNANCY
+SCREENING for DOWN SYNDROME IN EARLY PREGNANCY

 WHAT IS SCREENING

 It aims to identify women with a higher risk when the diagnostic test needs to be performed.
+A screening test can never confirm a fetus as having Down syndrome.

 WHAT IS DOWN SYNDROME